Ireland is a beautiful island in the Atlantic Ocean. While not as big as it’s neighbor, the U.K., Ireland has so much to offer.

 The sun led us to the West Coast where we drove part of the Wild Atlantic Way, The Dingle Peninsula and the famous Ring of Kerry.

 We made a road trip around Ireland by campervan and loved it!
 Having our own house on wheels allowed us to travel wherever we wanted to without planning our Ireland trip beforehand.
-You can read more about renting a camper van in Ireland in this post.

 During our 5 days in Ireland, we drove 1400 kilometers in total, which comes down to an average of 280 km a day.
 I admit our itinerary was a little fast-paced, especially for those less fond of driving.